 The stipend amount provided by the employer will vary, but it can potentially cover the entire cost of an individual health plan or make a substantial contribution towards a family policy.

-Not only are small businesses required to pay payroll tax on the reimbursements, employees must claim the stipend as income and there isn’t exactly any accountability for whether or not the money is even used for health insurance.
+Not only are small businesses required to pay payroll tax on the stipends, employees must claim the stipend as income and there isn’t exactly any accountability for whether or not the money is even used for health insurance.

 Health insurance stipend vs. HRA